davidfastovich/Lab-Meeting/Lab Meeting 8_25_17.md

 ```
 pip install lipd
 ```
-   If the command above does not work (it may not for Python 3.6+ users) try:
+   If the command above does not work (it may for Python 3.6+ users) try:
 ```
 pip3 install --egg lipd
 ```